 - Patient Bill of Rights (American Cancer Society) Also in Spanish

 - Questions to Ask the Doctor: Do You Know the Right Questions to Ask?
 (Agency for Healthcare Research and Quality)

 - When Health Care Providers May Communicate About You with Your Family, Friends, or Others Involved in Your Care (Department of Health and Human Services, Office for Civil Rights) - PDF

 - Informed Consent (National Cancer Institute) Also in Spanish

-- Informed Consent (Clinical Trials) (National Cancer Institute) Available in Spanish
+- Informed Consent (Clinical Trials) (National Cancer Institute) Also in Spanish

 - Rights and Responsibilities of VA Patients and Residents of Community Living Centers (Department of Veterans Affairs)